dikortis/LetsTalkETC/Episodes/Episode_5.md

-he's you know got the facts and finger figures at his fingers but I really want to break down this tweet because he says that if areum classic fixing this issue of the inflationary monetary supply which is in conflict with Satoshi's original vision of a cryptocurrency that
+he's you know got the facts and finger figures at his fingers but I really want to break down this tweet because he says that if ethereum classic fixing this issue of the inflationary monetary supply which is in conflict with Satoshi's original vision of a cryptocurrency that